What is the difference between Monster Truck Tyre and Agricultural tyre?

-The Monster Truck tyre has been known as flotation tires, as they were originally designed so that their volume of air means the farming equipment that uses them can float slightly on wet, muddy fields instead of sinking into the mud and getting stuck.
+The Monster Truck tyre has been known as flotation tires as they were initially designed so that their air volume means the farming equipment that uses them can float slightly on wet, muddy fields instead of sinking into the mud and getting stuck.

-Despite their size and rigidity, due to the weight of the trucks, the tires tend to flex a considerable amount.
-It’s generally only for a split second, but sometimes the tires flex so much that the rims of the wheels make contact with the ground.
+Despite their size and rigidity, the tires tend to flex a considerable amount due to the weight of the trucks.
+It’s generally only for a split second, but sometimes the tires turn so much that the rims of the wheels make contact with the ground.
 To combat this, some drivers over-inflate the tires.
 This, however, makes them more at risk for tire blowouts.

 For monster truck use, this tread is modified by the team, usually by removal of some rubber through “cutting”.
-Tire cutting is done though for more than just stylistic reasons, though, as different tire treads result in different performance.
+Tire cutting is done for more than just stylistic reasons, though, as different tire treads result in other performances.
+The most common modification is to reduce the overall tread depth, which reduces weight and increases flexibility, and to round the edge of the tread near the sidewall, making it easier for drivers to upright the truck if they land on the edge of the tire after a jump.
 Tire cutting is also done to accommodate the driver’s driving skills and the conditions in which the truck will be driven.
-The most common modification made is to reduce the overall tread depth, which reduces weight and increases flexibility, and to round the edge of the tread near the sidewall, which makes it easier for drivers to upright the truck if they land on the edge of the tire after a jump.
-Cutting each individual tire takes approximately 50 consecutive hours.
+Cutting each tire takes approximately 50 consecutive hours.

 Obsessed runs its tires backwards.